The Empress of Salt and Fortune: Major themes

-The novel subverts the reader's expectations regarding the importance of "side characters" and the "protagonist".
+Strange Horizons noted that the novel subverts the reader's expectations regarding the importance of "side characters" and the "protagonist".
 Although In-yo might be considered the protagonist because her actions move the plot forward, Rabbit's life story is given equal prominence.
 Though she is a peasant girl, her relationship with the empress provides an emotional core to the novella.
 The novella also explores disenfranchisement, oppression, and classism.
 Rabbit never shares her given name, and much of her background remains a mystery.
 Additionally, her relationship with In-yo is complicated by their disparate wealth and social status.
 Chih records others' stories but not their own.

 Style

 The story of In-yo is relayed to Chih by Rabbit, an unreliable narrator.
 Because Rabbit has her own motivations which are revealed through the story, the reader must determine if she is leaving anything out.

 The worldbuilding of the story meshes elements from various real-life Asian cultures and languages, including China and Vietnam.